IN THIS SECTION

-Enjoy your lunch hour engaged in an adult lecture series, featuring local presenters discussing a variety of issues relevant to the Great Bay Estuary and its history.
-These free programs are open to the public and normally held at noon on select winter weekdays.
-For the 2021 season all lectures are planned in person, but may change.
+Learn something new while engaged in an adult lecture series, featuring local presenters discussing a variety of issues relevant to the Great Bay Estuary and its history.
+These free programs are open to the public and generally held 2-3pm on select winter weekdays.
+For the 2022 season all lectures are planned in person, but may change.
 Registration is required and space is limited.
 The 2022 lectures will be recorded and can be found on our YouTube Channel.
 We hope to also record the 2023 lectures.